Rhinofly/JiraToSladiator/README.md

 Jira to Sladiator
 ===============

-Provides a conversion from Jira webhook to Sladiator API
+Provides a proxy from Jira webhook to Sladiator API

+The hosted version is run at http://jira-to-sladiator.rhinofly.net